-Juvenile rheumatoid arthritis (JRA) is a disease of the joints in children.
-It can effect a child over a long period of time.
+Juvenile rheumatoid arthritis (JRA), also known as juvenile idiopathic arthritis, is a disease of the joints in children.
+It can affect a child over a long period of time.
 JRA often starts before the child is 16 years old.

-In JRA, the joint to become red and swollen.
+In JRA, the joint becomes swollen.
 It will make the joint painful and difficult to move.
 JRA can also lead to long term damage to the joint.
 For some, JRA can interfere with the child's growth and development.

 Psoriatic arthritis—associated with a skin disease called

 psoriasisSystemic onset JRA (also called Stills disease)—affects the entire body, least common type of JRA

 JRA is caused by a problem of the immune system.
 The normal job of the immune system is to find and destroy items that should not be in the body, like viruses.
 With JRA, the immune system attacks the healthy tissue in the joint.
 It is not clear why this happens.
 The immune system problems may be caused by genetics and/or factors in the environment.

 Girls are more likely to get JRA than boys.

 There are no clear risk factors for JRA.
 Factors that may be associated with some types of JRA include:

 Anterior uveitis with eye painInflammatory back arthritis (ankylosing spondylitis)Inflammatory bowel diseaseArthritis and a family history of psoriasis in a first-degree relative (for psoriatic arthritis)